witheve/docs/drafts/guides/quickstart.md

   [#div text: "Hello World!"]
 ```

 What's going on here?
-When you first start Eve, there are no facts in the database, so the only thing you can do is create a new record.
+When you first start Eve, there are no records in the database, so the only thing you can do is create a new record.
 The record we create is `[#div text: "Hello World!"]`.
 This record has a "div" tag with a text attribute "Hello World".
 The `#` operator is a shortcut for the tag attribute (`[#div]` is the same as `[tag: "div"]`).
 This record is added to the Eve database using the `commit` command.
 You can think of `commit` just like a commit to a repository; we're adding an unchanging record to the database at a specific point in time.

 ## Matching Records

 Once there are facts in the Eve DB, you can match records.
 Let's add some facts about students to the Eve DB.
-This is no different than the Hello World example in the previous block, except this time we're adding four new records about Diedra, Celia, Michaela, and Jermaine:
+This is no different than the Hello World example in the previous block, except this time we're adding four new records about some people:

 ```
 commit
-  [#person #student #graduated @Diedra grade: 12 school: "West"] [#person #student @Celia grade: 10 school: "West"] [#person #student @Michaela grade: 11 school: "West"] [#person @Jermaine]
+  [#person #student @Diedra grade: 12 school: "West"] [#person #student @Celia grade: 10 school: "West"] [#person #student @Michaela grade: 11 school: "East"] [#person @Jermaine]
 ```

-Similar to `#`, the `@` operator is a shortcut for the name attribute (`[@Sally]` is the same as `[name: "Sally"]`).
+Similar to `#`, the `@` operator is a shortcut for the name attribute (`[@Diedra]` is the same as `[name: "Diedra"]`).
 Notice also that records can have multiple tags.

 Next we can display those records as text: